SSWConsulting/SSW.Rules.Content/rules/css-changes/rule.md

 More extensive or unfamiliar CSS changes require careful handling to avoid unintended side effects.
 In these cases, seeking help from a developer is advisable:

-- Scope: The change spans multiple pages or templates
+- **Scope**: The change spans multiple pages or templates
-- Complexity: It involves restructuring layouts or adding new functionality
+- **Complexity**: It involves restructuring layouts or adding new functionality
-- Dependencies: Modifying elements tied to JavaScript or backend code
+- **Dependencies**: Modifying elements tied to JavaScript or backend code
-- Testing requirements: Requires thorough cross-browser testing
+- **Testing requirements**: Requires thorough cross-browser testing
-- High impact: Changes that affect core UI components or interactions
+- **High impact**: Changes that affect core UI components or interactions

 ::: bad